ravener/clox/README.md

 # Extended CLox
 This repository is an extension of [clox](https://github.com/munificent/craftinginterpreters/blob/master/c) from the book [Crafting Interpreters](https://craftinginterpreters.com)

-It implements various features and optimizations that you might want to learn about and add to your own implementations.
+It implements various features and optimizations you might want to learn about and add to your implementations.

-The goal is to take clox to the next level while still keeping it simple to understand the new concepts.
+The goal is to take clox to the next level while keeping it simple to understand the new concepts.

 ## What's new
-Below is all the changes with an explanation and links to various resources to learn more.
+Below are all the changes, along with an explanation and links to various resources for learning more.

 ## Computed Goto
 The code is given a macro switch to enable a different approach for the VM's dispatch loop using `goto` this is known to speed up dispatch by about 15-25%

-This approach is also used by Ruby's YARV, CPython and Dalvik (Android's Java VM)
+This approach is also used by Ruby's YARV, CPython, and Dalvik (Android's Java VM)

 The code structure to implement it was inspired by [Wren][wren]